Giorgio Napolitano: 2008 political crisis

-The state of the Italian electoral law of 2005 had been under criticism not only within the outgoing government but also among the opposition and in the general population because of the impossibility to choose candidates directly and of the risks that a close-call election might not grant a stable majority in the Senate.
+The state of the Italian electoral law of 2005 had been under criticism not only within the outgoing government but also among the opposition and in the general population because of the impossibility of choosing candidates directly and of the risks that a close-call election might not grant a stable majority in the Senate.
 After Marini was given the mandate, Bruno Tabacci and Mario Baccini splintered from the Union of Christian and Centre Democrats to form the White Rose, while Ferdinando Adornato and Angelo Sanza (two leading members of the Forza Italia faction Liberal-Popular Union) switched allegiance to the UDC.
 On 4 February, the Liberal Populars (a UDC faction that favoured merging with Forza Italia) seceded from UDC to join Berlusconi's People of Freedom later this year.
 That same day, Marini acknowledged that he had failed to find the necessary majority for an interim government.

 After having met with all major political forces and having found opposition to forming an interim government mainly from centre-right coalition parties, such as Forza Italia and National Alliance, that were favoured in a possible next election and strongly in favour of an early vote, Marini resigned his mandate.
 Napolitano summoned Fausto Bertinotti and Marini, the two speakers of the houses of Parliament, acknowledging the end of the legislature on 5 February.
 He dissolved the Italian Parliament on 6 February.
 The ensuing snap election was held on 13 and 14 April 2008, together with the 2008 Italian local elections.
 The elections resulted in a decisive victory for Berlusconi's centre-right coalition.